nginx-plus/njs-development-framework/README.md

 3. Setting up NJS
 This will install the NJS commandline tool for you.
 Currently we assume that you have a compatible version of [pcre2](https://github.com/PhilipHazel/pcre2/releases) and [OpenSSL](https://www.openssl.org/source/) installed on your system.
-Later versions of this README will provide guides to installing these tools from source or build the installation into the setup script
+Later versions of this README will provide guides to installing these tools from source or build the installation into the setup script.

+The below script may take a while to run:

 ```
 ./setup.sh